wgsl-tooling-wg/wesl-spec/ModulesInterfaces.md

             // Implementation here
         }
     }
-    // An alias for a module
-    mod Float = FloatMath;
+    // An alias for a module that is exposed with the following signatures: alias Float : MathImpl + Pi + F32 = FloatMath;
 }

 // Usage